HBPMedical/mip-deployment/documentation/UserAuthorizations.md

   - When a new dataset is added on the pathology, you should add it to this role, too.

 With these configurations you can not assign a role to a user direclty.
 In order to do that the user needs to join the proper group which will automatically give the proper access rights.
-Example: In case you want to assign a user with the role (RESEARCH_DATASET_DEMO), the user needs to join the group (MIP_RESEARCH_DATASET_DEMO).
-Additionally if a user is assigned a pathology role, he will automatically gain access to all the pathology's datasets.
+If a user is assigned a pathology role, he will automatically gain access to all the pathology's datasets.
 Example: In case a user is assigned the role (RESEARCH_PATHOLOGY_MENTALHEALTH), the user will automatically gain access to (RESEARCH_DATASET_DEMO) role.